-- >> copies of any warrant (access or provisional protection and care) - >> a copy of the Department's application for a protection order.
-This will tell you when the first court date is and which court you need to go to - >> a case outline; a document filed in the court setting out a summary of the allegations being made by the Department - >> copies of affidavits documents which contain statements that tell the court the reasons the Department is applying for a protection order - >> a provisional care plan if your child is in the temporary care of the Department - >> a section 143 written proposal the plan is set out in stages that outline what parent/s need to do to achieve the safety goals for the child to be returned to their care.
+- >> Copies of any warrant - >> A copy of the Department's application for a protection order.
+This will tell you when the first court date is and which court you need to go to - > A case outline; a document filed in the court setting out a summary of the allegations being made by the Department - Copies of affidavits documents which contain statements that tell the court the reasons the Department is applying for a protection order - >> A provisional care plan if your child is in the temporary care of the Department - >> A section 143 written proposal the plan is set out in stages that outline what parent/s need to do to achieve the safety goals for the child to be returned to their care.
 This plan sets out timeframes for each of these stages.